Create a room

 A room, in Escoria terminology, is an environment where the player moves around without changing the point of view or the background.
 You can think of it as a “shot” in filmmaking.

-In the rooms folder, create a new folder to contain the files of the room scene we’ll now create: Let’s call it “pub”.
+Under the game/rooms/ folder, create a new folder to contain the files of the

-Create a new scene and set ESCRoom
+Create a new scene and set its root node to be an ESCRoom.

-as its root node.
-Save the scene as
+Save the scene as “pub.tscn”.

-parameter Global id to “pub”.
+property Global id to “pub”.

 We want to play as Graham in this scene, so select it as the